despondency/notifications-service/README.md

 #### Performance

 Extremely scalable.
-By adding more CockroachDB nodes/Kafka nodes you can scale in the millions of events/sec.
+By adding more CockroachDB nodes/Kafka nodes you can scale in a LOT.
 A limitation would be amount of transactions you can open.
 However there is a way to fix that as well, batching kafka reads + batching Gets/Inserts to DB will scale the throughput immensely.
+See Points To Improve (**4**)